Gimbottone/academic-kickstart/content/home/video.md

 +++
-# A Demo section created with the Blank widget.
+# A Demo Video section created with the Blank widget.
-# Any elements can be added in the body: https://sourcethemes.com/academic/docs/writing-markdown-latex/
-# Add more sections by duplicating this file and customizing to your requirements.

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section.